preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ---
 ### Codemods

-To help with the upgrade, we've collaborated with the team at codemod.com to publish a set of codemods that will automatically update your codebase from Preact 8.x.
-These codemods streamline the migration process by automating common code transformations.
+To assist with the upgrade, a set of codemods is available to automatically update your codebase from Preact 8.x.
+These codemods automate common code transformations to streamline the migration process.

 Run all codemods listed in this guide with the Preact X codemod recipe: